ProfileCreator/Configuration-Profile-Reference/markdown/CalDAV Payload.md

 This payload configures a CalDAV account.

-The payload is designated by specifying `com.apple.caldav.account` as the `PayloadType`
+The payload is designated by specifying `com.apple.caldav.account` as the `PayloadType`.

 In addition to the settings common to all payloads, this payload defines the following keys: